-It will be post-2040 before the proliferation of CAVs drives a significant reduction in the demand for “traditional” car parking given that it is expected that only 50% of the fleet will be level 4 or 5 by 2040.
+It will be post-2040 before the proliferation of connected and autonomous vehicles (CAVs) drives a significant reduction in the demand for “traditional” car parking given that it is expected that only 50% of the fleet will be level 4 or 5 by 2040.

 Airports have historically developed successful ground transport businesses anchored around highly profitable parking assets.
 Sustained revenue growth has been tied to maximising passenger growth potential that translated with a high degree of predictability into higher parking volumes.

 However, the landscape is changing.
 Parking growth rates at many major global airports are slowing and the direct correlation with passenger growth is weaker than that observed historically.

 The consumer is also changing, becoming more tech savvy, and demanding increased choice.

 Pick-up and drop-off (PUDO) in various forms is increasing in importance at airports.
 Across cities, the number of options for car and ride sharing and the emergence of other “new mobility” options such as shared demand responsive services is growing.
 Digital technology is allowing rapid innovation in business models.